justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 # Introduction

 This paper provides a high-level overview of Cyclone's garbage collector.
-It extends an earlier version of the document with subsequent work including lazy sweeping and automatic relocation of shared objects.
+It includes more recent work on lazy sweeping and automatic relocation of shared objects.
 The combined document gives a much better overview of how the current GC works and is now a good starting point for the corresponding code in Cyclone's runtime.
 It might also be of interest to anyone wanting to implement - or just peek under the hood of - a (somewhat) modern, real-world GC.

 The collector has the following requirements: